Content

 It is widely acknowledged that learning begins at birth and takes place in the home, school, and community.
 Meaningful family engagement is based on the premise that parents, educators, and community members share responsibility for the academic, physical, social, emotional, and behavioral development of youth.
 Family engagement is fostered through a deliberate process that is embraced throughout the school.
 It empowers adults to jointly support student growth, addresses any barriers to learning, and ensures college and career readiness.
 Foremost, effective family engagement systems, policies and practices are mindful of diverse school-communities that are rich in language, culture, and school experiences.
 They are responsive to student and family needs.

-FACE to FACE with the State Monthly Networking meeting for family-facing, school-based professionals will begin in January, 2024.
+FACE to FACE with the State Monthly Networking meeting for family-facing, school-based professionals began in January, 2024.
 To register please fill out the F.A.C.E. to F.A.C.E. with the State Survey so we may gather your contact information.
 For more information you may contact Carolina Fabian at cfabian@isbe.net.

 ILift Roundtable